 A Guide to Car Loans & Interest Rates in Malaysia

 Buying a car is a large commitment because of those hefty price tags, but it is a necessity for some.
-When you finally decide on your choice of buying a car – new or used – you have two main options when it comes to paying the price; you can fork out cash-on-hand, or purchase it with a car loan also known as a hire purchase loan).
+When you finally decide on your choice of buying a car – new or used – you have two main options when it comes to paying the price; you can fork out cash-on-hand, or purchase it with a car loan also known as a hire purchase loan.

-What is a Car Loan?
+What Is a Car Loan?

-A car loan in Malaysia is a type of loan that is taken by an individual for the sole reason of buying a car.
-By taking up this loan, this individual is tied down to a formal written agreement where the borrower (car buyer) is indebted to pay the loan amount plus interest to the lender (banks, financial agents, etc) over a specified period of time.
-If the individual fails to do so within the said period of time, it may result in the car being repossessed by the lender.
+A car loan in Malaysia is a type of loan that is taken to buy a car.
+By taking up this loan, an individual is tied down to a formal written agreement where the borrower (car buyer) is indebted to pay the loan amount plus interest to the lender (banks, financial agents, etc.) over a specified period of time.

-• Down Payment: The upfront payment for the car that covers part of the cost., It is usually, 10 percent% of the total cost for new cars and 20 percent% for used cars.
+• Down Payment: The upfront payment for the car that covers part of the cost.
+It is usually 10 percent of the total cost for new cars and 20 percent for used cars.

-• Loan Period: The total amount of months or /years taken to pay off your loan.
+• Loan Period: The total amount of months or years taken to pay off your loan.

 • Installment: The amount that you need to pay monthly to the bank to clear off your loan.